 Distance: 165 miles

 Whidbey Island’s got it all when you’re looking for scenic drives near Seattle, from whale-watching and hiking to fantastic seafood.
-From Seattle, drive south towards the Mukilteo Ferry Terminal and take the scenic 15-minute ferry ride across the water.
+From Seattle, drive north towards the Mukilteo Ferry Terminal and take the scenic 15-minute ferry ride across the water.

-You can explore the island via the Whidbey Scenic Isle Way, a gorgeous national byway that stretches the length of the Whidbey Island.
+You can explore the island via the Whidbey Scenic Isle Way, a gorgeous national byway that stretches the length of Whidbey Island.
 The route will take you into the town of Coupeville, where there’s plenty to do and see when visiting Whidbey Island for a day.

 From Coupeville, get back on the road and keep driving north across the island until you reach the iconic Deception Pass Bridge.
 You can cross it to get onto Fidalgo Island, then head east towards Burlington.
 From there, it’s a relaxed one-hour trip south on the I-5 back to Seattle, so enjoy your time during one of the more beautiful Washington scenic drives.

 If you feel like visiting another island, you can always head south and drive through Camano, where you’ll find plenty of things to do on Camano Island.